 It is based on “The Communist Manifesto” by Karl Marx and Friedrich Engels.
 Marxism uses a methodology to link social status and class distinctions between the proletariat (working class) and bourgeoisie (ruling class).

 It is quite often observed that men and women that come from higher economic stature treat their servants or people working of them as a slave or as someone who does not deserve equal respect in the materialistic society.

-Marx and Engel pointed out the shortcomings of the capitalist society and how it effects the lifestyle of comman man.
+Marx and Engel pointed out the shortcomings of the capitalist society and how it affects the lifestyle of the common man.

-Marxism strongly supports equality and dissmises classless, stateless, humane society.
+Marxism strongly supports equality and dismisses classless, stateless, humane society.

-Communism is the radical left ideology that yet again professes equality in social, political and economical sphere.
-However communism failed to deliver in every country that decided to follow it.
+Communism is the radical left ideology that yet again professes equality in the social, political and economical sphere.
+However, communism failed to deliver in every country that decided to follow it.

 The idea may seem idealistic in nature but what sets communism apart from other socialistic models is its extreme radical nature.